|Previous Article||matchIT SQL Index||Next Article|

 The Loader will automatically load the datafile into your SQL Server Database and generate the required matchIT SQL match keys at the same time.

-Suppression data is now supplied in two files, the first is the suppression data and the second is the keys data.
+Suppression data can now supplied in two files, the first is the suppression data and the second is the keys data.
 Later versions of matchIT SQL (2.3.5 onward) can use the supplied keys file to import the keys rather than having matchIT SQL generate the keys.
 This can have a significant performance advantage over generating the keys and reduce the time it takes to import the suppression data.

 Suppression Loading via the Command Line